Good Vibrations? A Qualitative Study of Co-Creation, Communication, Flow, and Trust in Vibe Coding: Methodology and Research Questions

 \textbf{Analysis Stage 1---Index Codes:} In the first pass, three authors applied seven high-level index codes to broad sections of text.
 Five were based on our guiding research questions: \code{Definition}, \code{Practice}, \code{Perceptions}, \code{Pain Points}, and \code{Best Practice}.
 We added an index code for \code{Future Desires} after team discussion.
 Following Deterding and Waters~\cite{deterding2021flexible}, we also marked particularly concise or evocative passages as \code{Interesting Quote}.
 While indexing, coders wrote memos that were discussed every week.
 These memos served as the foundation of the analytic codes applied during stage 2.

 \textbf{Stage 2---Developing and Applying Analytic Codes:} Two authors reviewed text within each index code to develop low-level analytic codes, using \textit{in vivo} coding where possible, an approach where participants’ own words become the names of codes~\cite{khandkar2009open}.
-This approach can result in a large number of low-level codes, so the authors met regularly to regroup codes and identify themes.
+This approach can result in a large number of low-level codes, so the authors met weekly from May to August 2025 to regroup codes and identify themes.
 Saturation for a data source was reached when no new codes emerged in a new document.

 We did not compute inter-rater reliability (IRR).
 Instead, we used a negotiated agreement: researchers independently coded subsets of the data, then met to resolve differences and build consensus, repeating this iteratively during codebook development.
 As McDonald~\emph{et al.}~\cite{mcdonald2019reliability} argue, IRR is not always appropriate for qualitative research as it can falsely suggest objectivity, discourage interpretive disagreement that strengthens analysis, and is often misaligned with theory-building goals.
 In our study, codes were not treated as fixed ``labels'' for quantification but as analytic tools to surface and refine emerging themes.
 Our emphasis on discussion, memoing, and consensus-building provides methodological rigor while remaining faithful to the interpretive aims of our work.